 - swollen testicles

 Hepatitis B is a form of hepatitis that is caused by the hepatitis B virus (HBV).
 Unlike other common STDs that can produce more obvious symptoms focused around the genitals that we tend to associate with STDs, hepatitis B causes a dangerous inflammation of the liver.
-One can contract hepatitis by coming into contact with the blood or bodily fluids of a person who is infected with the virus.
+You can contract hepatitis by coming into contact with the blood or bodily fluids of a person who is infected with the virus.

 - loss of appetite